Are you already an AHA Instructor?

 The steps are simple – get started today!

-- Have current AHA provider status in the discipline of the Instructor Course, and be proficient in all the skills of that discipline.
-Disciplines include ACLS, BLS, PALS, PEARS® and Heartsaver®.
+- Have current AHA provider status in the discipline for that Instructor Course and be proficient in all the skills of that discipline.
+Disciplines include ACLS, BLS, PALS, PEARS and Heartsaver.

 - Successfully complete the discipline-specific classroom Instructor Course.

-- Successfully be monitored teaching your first course within six months after completing the Instructor Course.
-Training Center Coordinators may require additional monitoring.
+- Successfully be monitored teaching your first course within six months of completing the discipline-specific classroom Instructor Course.
+Training Center Coordinators can require additional monitoring.